Integral Diophantine approximation on varieties: Log schemes and integral points on curves

 Analogously to McKinnon's rational approximation constant, we expect that the integral approximation constant we are about to define is obtained by points on rational, possibly singular, curves.
 We shall thus turn our attention to curves in this more general setting for now.
 As curves whose genus is at least one can never contribute to approximation constants as their set of integral points is finite by Siegel's theorem, we need only consider rational curves.
 On the other hand, any such curve that contains infinitely many integral points could, prima facie, possibly achieve the approximation constant.
 Our first aim is thus to determine such curves.

 Recall that a $k$-rational curve on a projective $k$-variety $X$ is (the image of) a non-constant morphism $\PP^1_k\to X$.
-If the target carries a log structure. \begin{definition} Let $(\mX,\mD)$ be a log scheme over $\fo$ with generic fiber $(X,D)$ and $\phi\colon \PP^1_k\to X$ a rational curve.
-In this case, we \begin{enumerate} \item call $C=\im(\phi)$ a rational curve on $X$, equipped with a log structure $(C,D\cap C)$, and \item similarly, if $\mC$ is the Zariski closure of $C$, equip it with the log structure $(\mC,\mD\cap \mC)$ and call it a rational curve on $(\mX,\mD)$. \end{enumerate} \end{definition}
+If the target carries a log structure, it induces one on the curve. \begin{definition} Let $(\mX,\mD)$ be a log scheme over $\fo$ with generic fiber $(X,D)$ and $\phi\colon \PP^1_k\to X$ a rational curve.
+In this case, we \begin{enumerate} \item call $C=\im(\phi)$ a rational curve on $X$, equipped with a log structure $(C,D\cap C)$, and \item similarly, if $\mC$ is the Zariski closure of $C$, equip it with the log structure $(\mC,\mD\cap \mC)$ and call it a rational curve on $(\mX,\mD)$. \end{enumerate} Analogously to before, we write $C_0 = C\setminus D$ and $\mC_0 = \mC \setminus \mD$ whenever $\mD$ is clear from context. \end{definition}

-Let $C$ be a rational curve over $k$ and $C_0\subset C$ be an open subset.
-It follows from Siegel's Theorem (Theorem~\ref{thm:Siegel}) that if $k$ is a number field and $C\setminus C_0$ has at least three geometric points, then it contains only finitely many integral points; this leaves three cases: $\deg((C\setminus C_0)_\red)\in \{0,1,2\}$.
+Let $C$ be a rational curve over $k$ and $C_0 = C\setminus D$ be an open subset.
+It follows from Siegel's Theorem (Theorem~\ref{thm:Siegel}) that if $k$ is a number field and $D$ has at least three geometric points, then it contains only finitely many integral points; this leaves three cases: $\deg(D_\red)\in \{0,1,2\}$.

 We begin with the former two cases: that of log rational curves, close analogs to rational curves on proper varieties. \begin{definition} A \emph{log rational curve} over $\fo$ is a flat, projective log scheme $(\mC,\mD)$ with generic fiber $(C,D)$ such that \begin{enumerate} \item $\mC$ is birational to $\PP^1_\fo$, and \item $\deg(\phi^{-1}(D))\le 1$, where $\phi\colon \PP_k^1\to C$ is the normalization. \end{enumerate} Note that if $(\mC,\mD)$ is a log rational curve over $\fo$, then its generic fiber $(C,D)$ is a log rational curve over $k$. \end{definition}